reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code is omitted
 }
 ```
-The `@Service` annotation transforms our class into the Spring Bean controlled by the Application Context.
+The `@Service` annotation transforms our class into a Spring Bean controlled by the Application Context.

 ### Injecting the Repository Class
 We use the dependency injection to obtain required classes into the GetBookService.class.
 For now, we only need the BookRepository.class